yiqingyang75/machine_learning_assign/README.md

-# Assignment for Machiine Learning Course.
+# Assignment for Machine Learning Course.
 1. Create an analysis of Titanic dataset in kaggle https://www.kaggle.com/c/titanic